Freelancer-Protocol/docs/paymentinfo.md

 ### Do you store my credit card information?

-No. We use Stripe for payments and your payment informantion is never stored on our servers.
+No. We use Stripe for payments and your payment information is never stored on our servers.